saucelabs/saucectl-cypress-example/v1/examples/cucumber/README.md

 }
 ```

-The HTML report is not displayed on the web UI but can be downloaded by configuring the `artifacts` setting.
+The HTML report is not displayed on the web UI but can be downloaded by configuring the `artifacts` setting in [.sauce/config.yml](.sauce/config.yml).

 ```
 # Controls what artifacts to fetch when the suites have finished.